michmech/michmech.github.io/falsehoods-about-languages/index.md

     Multi-word expressions can have the same problem.
 What's a ‘conditional jump instruction’?
 Is it an instruction to do a conditional jump, or a conditional instruction to do a jump?
 Those two readings would have different translations in many languages, even if that may seem like hair-splitting to you.

-    And even if the intended meaning is clear, there may still be two or more valid ways to translate it – just like in English where you often have more than one way to say something too.
+    And even if the intended meaning is clear, there may still be two or more valid ways to translate it – just like in English where you often have more than one way to say something.
   </details>

 - All languages follow the subject-verb-object word order.
   <details>
     <summary>Explain...</summary>

-    Celtic languages such as Irish and Welsh don't: most sentences in these languages verb-first, so the order is verb-subject-object.
+    Celtic languages such as Irish and Welsh don't: most sentences in these languages are verb-first, so the order is verb-subject-object.

-    Some languages, notably Czech but to some extent also German, have more or less *free word order* and sentences can come in many different arrangements including verb-first and object-first.
+    Some languages, notably Czech and to some extent also German, have a more or less *free word order* and sentences can come in many different arrangements including verb-first and object-first.

     This matters in concatenated UI strings such as `device + "is connected"`.
 You can never translate something like `is connected` into a language like Irish because, in Irish, the `device` needs to come between the `is` and the `connected`.
 If you are going to localize this string into other languages, you need to do your globalization homework first and refactor it into a more language-neutral template like `"{device} is connected"` where your localizers will have the freedom to move `{device}` around in the sentence.